 These unaudited condensed interim financial statements have been prepared in accordance with IAS 34 - Interim Financial Reporting as issued by the International Accounting Standards Board ("IASB").
 Accordingly, certain disclosures included in annual financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the IASB have been condensed or omitted and these unaudited condensed interim financial statements should be read in conjunction with the Company's audited financial statements for the year ended March 31, 2023.
-The financial statements have been prepared on an accrual basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and financial liabilities.
-The financial statements are presented in Canadian dollars.

 The Company's interim results are not necessarily indicative of its results for a full year.

-These unaudited condensed interim financial statements were approved by the Board of Directors on November 27, 2023.
+These unaudited condensed interim financial statements were approved by the Board of Directors on February 22, 2024.

-For the three and six months ended September 30, 2023 and 2022 (Unaudited - Expressed in thousands of Canadian dollars, except share and per share amounts)
+For the three and nine months ended December 31, 2023 and 2022 (Unaudited - Expressed in thousands of Canadian dollars, except share and per share amounts)